 What We Do

 Using cultural tenants as our foundation, Culture Restoration Project, Inc. utilizes a community and classroom based approach to cultivate the minds of our future leaders.
-Our mission is to use culturally-competent supplemental educational programming to inspire our future leaders to excel in school and beyond.
+Our mission is to provide culturally competent educational programs and services that build self-resilient youth leaders and communities.
+We offer cultural-based supplemental educational programming to inspire our future leaders to excel in school and beyond.
 In order to fulfill this mission, we support and develop a variety of educational and arts-based initiatives.
 We are dedicated to using unique, interactive activities to promote arts and culture while encouraging the development of healthy social skills and educational initiative.
 Our current programs focus on the following:

 Culture Restoration Project, Inc is a 501(c)3 organization born from the idea that the intentional use of culture can advance the educational capacity and overall critical thinking ability of young learners.
 We began our journey by curating events and expanding initiatives with a focus on history, art and diversity.
 We soon learned that our most productive and effective efforts were those that followed a specific educational curriculum inclusive of cultural components that are unique and interesting to young students.